 Too big to infect?
 Some US leaders defy virus guidelines

-Sen. Sherrod Brown, an Ohio Democrat, said in an interview with Newsy that Paul's actions were "irresponsible" and that senators, in general, have been acting as if they were somehow immune to getting sick.
-He cited what he said was a "photo opp" for senators held over the weekend.
+Still, despite risk to senators and the fact that gyms across the country have been closed as a precaution, Paul and other senators were able to continue going to the Senate gym, using a keypad for access.
+Senator Sherrod Brown, an Ohio Democrat, said in an interview with Newsy that Paul's actions were "irresponsible" and that senators in general have been acting as if they were somehow immune to getting sick.
 "I think that senators must think that they're invincible," Brown said.

-"These are the kinds of things that we have to do for one another.
-This is the personal responsibility that I'm talking about that we all have to practice," Birx said.
 Trump raised eyebrows among public health specialists when he methodically shook the hands of retail and health industry specialists at a Rose Garden news conference two weeks ago.
-He acknowledged Monday that shaking hands has been a hard habit for him to break, having become accustomed as president to doing so with "literally thousands of people a week."
+He acknowledged Monday that shaking hands has been a hard habit for him to break, having become accustomed as president to doing so with "literally thousands of people a week".
 Even now, he stands close to other officials at daily White House briefings, including Vice President Mike Pence.
-By contrast, Defense Secretary Mark Esper began separating from his deputy this month as a precaution.
+Itzhak Yanovitzky, a Rutgers University communications professor, said senior officials or people in positions of power frequently separate their public behaviour from their private, especially if they think they have greater control over their circumstances compared to strangers.
+In times of crisis, most people look to health experts as the ultimate authority, Yanovitzky said in an email.
+But for the segment of the population already disinclined to take the risk seriously, inconsistencies between what people say and do risk undermining the recommendations and mandates of the public health community, he said.

+"The problem," said Schweitzer, the Wharton professor, "is that the mixed messages sow confusion, and it seems disorganised, undisciplined, chaotic"..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)